-1. Operated as a complete mix/extended aeration treatment facility with chemical addition and tertiary filtration, the Winter Park Estates Water Reclamation Facility has a design capacity for 1.15 million gallons per day (MGD) but is limited to processing .615 MGD at this time due to the capacity of currently available spray sites.
-Future planned expansion of reuse into residential neighborhoods will increase the disposal capacity for reclaimed water.
-Treated effluent is distributed for reuse as irrigation at

-- the Cady Way athletic fields, Interlachen Golf and Country Club, Winter Pines Golf Course, Glen Haven Cemetery, and Brookshire Elementary School. - 2.
+- Operated as a complete mix/extended aeration treatment facility with chemical addition and tertiary filtration, the Winter Park Estates Water Reclamation Facility has a design capacity for 0.750 million gallons per day (MGD) but is limited to processing .615 MGD because of a lack of available onsite storage capacity and a scarcity of eligible sites for reuse irrigation.
+Treated effluent is distributed for reuse as irrigation at the Cady Way athletic fields, Interlachen Golf and Country Club, Winter Pines Golf Course, and Glen Haven Cemetery. - 2.
 The City of Winter Park is a major contributor to the regional reuse systems in central Florida.
 The majority of the City's wastewater is treated at regional facilities owned and operated by other local governments.
 The City of Winter Park has reserved capacity in these facilities through wholesale sewer agreements with the City of Orlando, the City of Altamonte Springs, and Orange County Utilities.
-Approximately 70% of the daily wastewater flows generated within Winter Park's GWSA were treated at the Iron Bridge Facility in 2015.
+Over 70% of the daily wastewater flows generated within Winter Park's GWSA were treated at the Iron Bridge Facility in 2005.
 Iron Bridge operates as a physical, chemical, and biological sewage treatment plant with reuse discharge to the Little Econlockhatchee River and to reclaimed water systems for irrigation.
-Conserv II WWTP treated about 13% of the wastewater generated within the GWSA in 2015.
+Conserv II WWTP treated about 13% of the wastewater generated within the GWSA in 2005.
 Conserv II plant has a permitted capacity of 25 mgd and operates as an activated sludge sewage treatment plant providing effluent to spray irrigation and freeze protection for orange groves in West Orange and Lake County.
-In 2015, approximately 6.0% of the total wastewater flow within the GWSA received treatment at the Regional Water Reclamation Facility (RWRF) is owned and operated by the City of Altamonte Springs.
+In 2005, approximately 6.5% of the total wastewater flow within the GWSA received treatment at the Regional Water Reclamation Facility (RWRF) is owned and operated by the City of Altamonte Springs.
 Designed and permitted as a domestic wastewater treatment facility, the RWRF is an AWT facility with discharge directed to the Little Wekiva River and to the City's "APRICOT" reuse system.
 Only a relatively small area within the City's East Sewer System receives treatment from Orange County Utilities. - 3.
 The City of Winter Park has adopted a water conservation rate structure for its utility system. - 4.
 Chapter 58 of the Winter Park Code of Ordinances includes landscape regulations.
 Native and Florida Friendly plants are encouraged and small areas of turf less than 100 square feet or within an area with any one dimension less than three feet are not allowed.
 Organic mulch is required in plant beds and around individual trees in turf grass areas. - 5.
 Chapter 102 of the Winter Park Code of Ordinances includes a section on water conservation for landscape irrigation.
 Included is a limitation for landscape irrigation to two days a week. - 6.
 The City of Winter Park takes corrective action based on erratic meter readings. - 7.
 The City of Winter Park maintains a budget for defective meter replacement. - 8.
-The City of Winter Park calibrates production well meters once per year. - 9.
-The City of Winter Park conducts a water system audit annually. - 10.
-The City of Winter Park performs spot checks of customer compliance with SJRWMD's landscape irrigation restrictions and report violations. - 11.
+The City of Winter Park calibrates production well meters once per year.

+- 9. The City of Winter Park conducts a water system audit annually. - The City of Winter Park performs spot checks of customer compliance with SJRWMD's landscape irrigation restrictions and report violations. - 11.
 The City of Winter Park conducts public tours of facilities. - 12.
-The City of Winter Park operates informational booths that include water conservation literature - 13.
-The City of Winter Park provides public service announcements and written notice to customers regarding SJRWMD - 14.
-The City of Winter Park provides outdoor water audits for customers, and will adjust sprinklers and controllers for customers free of charge
+The City of Winter Park operates informational booths that include water conservation literature - The City of Winter Park provides public service announcements and written notice to customers regarding SJRWMD - 14.
+The City of Winter Park provides outdoor water audits for customers - 15.
+The City of Winter Park promotes water conservation at the City sponsored "City Awareness Day"